stripe/stripe-react-native/docs/ideal/accept-a-payment.md

 ## 5. Handle deep linking

-To handle deep linking for bank redirects and wallets, your app will need to register a custom url scheme.
+To handle deep linking for bank redirect and wallet payment methods, your app will need to register a custom url scheme.
 If you're using Expo, [set your scheme](https://docs.expo.io/guides/linking/#in-a-standalone-app) in the `app.json` file.
-Otherwise, follow the React Native Linking module [docs](https://reactnative.dev/docs/linking) to configure and handle deep linking.

-> For more information on native URL schemes refer to the native [Android](https://developer.android.com/training/app-links/deep-linking) and [iOS](https://developer.apple.com/documentation/xcode/allowing_apps_and_websites_to_link_to_your_content/defining_a_custom_url_scheme_for_your_app) documentation.
+Otherwise, follow the React Native Linking module [docs](https://reactnative.dev/docs/linking) to configure deep linking.
+For more information on native URL schemes, refer to the native [Android](https://developer.android.com/training/app-links/deep-linking) and [iOS](https://developer.apple.com/documentation/xcode/allowing_apps_and_websites_to_link_to_your_content/defining_a_custom_url_scheme_for_your_app) docs.

 Once your scheme is configured, you can specify a callback to handle the URLs:

-If you're not using Expo, follow the React Native Linking module [docs](https://reactnative.dev/docs/linking) to configure and handle deep linking.
-Once configured, you can specify a callback to handle the URLs.

 ```tsx
 import React, { useEffect } from 'react';